Manuperezro/MSP1-Code-Institute-Yoga-School/README.md

 + Images:

-- Background Image/ Hero Image/ home page: I used a yoga bright picture of yoga studion class with the teacher of some students practicing yoga and smailing to each other. to invite New      students to try the experience, and transit the space of peace that the studio can be.
+- Background Image/ Hero Image/ home page: I used a yoga bright picture of yoga studion class with the teacher of some students practicing yoga and smailing to each other. to invite New      students to try the experience, and transmit the space of peace that the studio can be.

-- Sections images: In the other sections I used images of yoga practicioners doing some fancy posses to try to create some motivation in  users, to invited them ti start or keep oracticing yoga.
+- Sections images: In the other sections I used images of yoga practicioners doing some fancy posses to try to create some motivation in  users, to invited them to start or keep oracticing yoga.

+- Ahimsa image: I choose a picture where a practicioner is in a meditation pose, to transmit the spiritual part of yoga.

 ## Wireframes: